Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A model of the Steam Ship Queen Mary for two shillings and sixpence (12.5p), toy trains and board games all feature in this spectacular wall display at Woolworth's, Pontypool in Wales.
 The date: Christmas 1951

-Pyramid displays like this were a hallmark of Woolworth stores from the earliest days in the UK, and were used throughout the chain's time at the heart of the High Street.
+Pyramid displays like this had been a Woolworth's signature since its earliest days in the UK, and were used throughout the chain's time at the heart of the High Street.
 The picture shows the elaborate layout of the Christmas 1951 selection of Boxed Games in the Pontypool, Monmouthshire (Gwent) store in Wales.
 In the foreground, some of the pocket money items on the personal service counter were still tuppence or threepence, (between 1 and 1½p), but on the wall the most expensive item, an 'Intric' model car from Minic is four shillings and elevenpence (around 25p).
 Other items include a model of the latest ocean-going liner, the Steam Ship Queen Mary for two shillings and sixpence (12½p), traditional boxed games, including Lotto and Draughts, and Annuals featuring Enid Blyton's Noddy.

 The staff of Woolworth Pontypool in Wales show off their spectacular display of dolls, nursery teaware and Easter Bunnies in 1951